mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 The built-in metrics, such as toxicity, offer standardized assessments that are crucial for ensuring the safety and accessibility of model outputs.

+Here's a final challenge, re-run all the tests we did but this time with "gpt-4o-mini" and see how the performance is affected.